 A quick note about pricing: In our laundry detergent ratings, we calculate the price per load based on what we paid.
-The prices below, however, reflect overall prices; in some cases, the prices listed are for multipacks.
+The prices below, however, reflect package prices; in some cases, the prices listed are for multipacks.

 CR’s take: Kirkland Signature Ultra Clean is about half the price of higher-scoring detergents from Persil and Tide.
 Kirkland cleans up nicely in our tests, earning an Excellent rating for removing stains from body oil, one of the chemicals in sweat (think sweaty workout clothes).
 But Kirkland doesn’t pack the same punch when it comes to blood and grass stains, so consider the types of stains you typically have to contend with.
 And this is one of the handful of detergents in our tests that cleans well in hard water.

 CR’s take: The American Academy of Pediatrics says that regular detergent is fine for washing baby clothes, unless your baby’s skin becomes irritated.
 Some baby detergents contain allergens such as fragrance, however, so consider a detergent meant for sensitive skin.
 Most major manufacturers say their hypoallergenic formulas do not contain dyes or perfumes, and Kirkland Signature Ultra Clean Free & Clear carries that claim.
 It earns a Very Good rating for removing dirt and is one of the least expensive of the hypoallergenic detergents we’ve tested—something to consider, given how much laundry you’ll be doing with a little one at home.
-(For an even better clean, consider the higher-rated Persil ProClean Sensitive Skin, but you’ll pay a premium.)
+(For an even better clean, consider the higher-rated Persil ProClean Sensitive Skin below, but you’ll pay a premium.)

 CR’s take: Stains from dirt and body oil?
 No sweat.
-Chocolate?
-No problem.
-Tide Plus Ultra aces our pretreat tests—that means you can pretreat stains with a dab of this detergent, and the results are better than most spray-on stain removers we’ve tested.
-And Tide works impressively in hard water.
-Tide vs. Persil?
-They both pack a punch and top our laundry detergent ratings, performing similarly and earning the same Overall Score.
-Tide is slightly pricier.
+Chocolate stains?
+Piece of cake.
+Persil ProClean Stain Fighter aces our pretreat tests—that means you can pretreat stains with a dab of this detergent, and the results are better than most spray-on stain removers we’ve tested.
+Of the dozens of liquid detergents in our tests, only two easily tackle stains from body oil, dirt, and chocolate, and earn a Very Good rating for removing tough stains such as blood and grass: Persil ProClean Stain Fighter and Tide Plus Ultra Stain Release.
+Tide and Persil both pack a punch and top our laundry detergent ratings, performing similarly and earning the same Overall Score, though Tide is slightly pricier.

-CR’s take: Era 3X Oxibooster, from P&G, is near the bottom of our ratings, in part because it’s one of the worst at removing stains from dirt and chocolate, earning a Poor rating in both tests.
-Grass and blood proved tough to take on, but Era is better at removing body oil stains (though no match for most of the other detergents in our tests).
+CR’s take: Era 3X Oxibooster, from P&G, is near the bottom of our ratings, in part that’s because it’s one of the worst at removing stains from dirt and chocolate, earning a Poor rating in both tests.
+Grass and blood also proved tough to take on, but Era is better at removing body oil stains (though no match for most of the other detergents in our tests).
 So go ahead and sweat, but don’t get dirty.